Prostate health can often be overlooked. Up to one in three men will have symptoms related to their prostate gland at some point in their lives.

 Eating a healthy diet and taking regular exercise may help and stopping smoking.
 Research has also found a possible link between cycling and prostate cancer and a recent study found that men who cycle more than nine hours a week are more likely to develop the disease.

 If you think you have any symptoms of prostate problems, contact your doctor.
-If your doctor thinks your symptoms need investigating, may advise some tests, which can include a physical examination, urine tests or flow rate tests to check for any infection and the speed at which you pass urine, an ultrasound examination to check if your bladder is emptying completely and a PSA test.
+If your doctor thinks your symptoms need investigating, he or she may advise some tests, which can include a physical examination, urine tests or flow rate tests to check for any infection and the speed at which you pass urine, an ultrasound examination to check if your bladder is emptying completely and a PSA test.

 This is a blood test that looks at the level of PSA in the blood.
 Having a raised PSA might be a sign of prostate cancer, but this is not always the case.
 Getting a prostate problem checked out as soon as you think you have a problem can help give peace of mind and will ensure early treatment where necessary.